mus-format/mus-go/README.md

 }
 ```

-### unsafe
+#### unsafe
-The unsafe package provides maximum performance, but be careful - it uses an
+The unsafe package provides maximum performance, but be careful, it uses an
 unsafe type conversion.
-This warning largely applies to the string type because
+This warning largely applies to the string type, because
 modifying the byte slice after unmarshalling will also change the string’s
 contents.
 Here is an [example](https://github.com/mus-format/examples-go/blob/main/unasafe/main.go)
 that demonstrates this behavior more clearly.